bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

     | Paginate Int
 ```

-Adding the `Paginate Int` type will make the compiler complain, as the update module doesn't handle it, so let's fix that:
+Adding the `Paginate Int` type makes the compiler complain, as the update module does not handle it.
+Let's fix that:

 ```elm
 -- web/elm/Update.elm